OpenNebula/website/content/product/cloud_system_administration/resource_monitoring/forecast.md

 [INSERT CLI COMMAND EXAMPLE HERE]

-By default, short-term forecasts cover the next 5 minutes.
+By default, short-term forecasts cover the next five minutes.

 ## Forecast Generation

 Forecasts rely on OpenNebula’s built-in monitoring system ([The OpenNebula Monitoring System]({{% relref "configuration#monitor-alert-configuration" %}})).
 Periodically, monitoring probes analyze real-time CPU, memory, disk, and network metrics to generate predictions.
-Each host maintains a local time-series database (`/var/tmp/one_db/host.db`) storing historical data for forecasting.
+Each Host maintains a local time-series database (`/var/tmp/one_db/host.db`) storing historical data for forecasting.
 Similarly, every VM has a dedicated database (`/var/tmp/one_db/<VM_ID>.db`) that tracks its individual metrics.

 {{< alert title="Note" color="success" >}}
-When a VM migrates, a new database is created on the destination host, temporarily reducing forecast accuracy until sufficient data accumulates.{{< /alert >}}
+When a VM migrates, a new database is created on the destination Host, temporarily reducing forecast accuracy until sufficient data accumulates.{{< /alert >}}

 The forecast computation process is as follows: